Semantic desktop

 In computer science, the semantic desktop is a collective term for ideas related to changing a computer's user interface and data handling capabilities so that data are more easily shared between different applications or tasks and so that data that once could not be automatically processed by a computer could be.
 It also encompasses some ideas about being able to share information automatically between different people.
 This concept is very much related to the Semantic Web, but is distinct insofar as its main concern is the personal use of information.

-General description
+Problems to solve

 The vision of the semantic desktop can be considered as a response to the perceived problems of existing user interfaces.

+Metadata

 Without good metadata, computers cannot easily learn many commonly needed attributes about files.
-For example, suppose one downloads a document by a particular author on a particular subject - though the document will likely clearly indicate its subject, author, source and possibly copyright information there may be no easy way for the computer to obtain this information and process it across applications like file managers, desktop search engines, and other services.
+For example, suppose one downloads a document by a particular author on a particular subject – though the document will likely clearly indicate its subject, author, source and possibly copyright information there may be no easy way for the computer to obtain this information and process it across applications like file managers, desktop search engines, and other services.
 This means the computer cannot search, filter or otherwise act upon the information as effectively as it otherwise could.
 This is very much the problem that the Semantic Web is concerned with.

+File structure

+Researchers in the iMemex project provide the following query examples: